-As I mentioned last week, I (like many others I hope) am grappling with my love of style and fashion and the growing acknowledgement that most of us own far more than we need.
+As I mentioned, I (like many others I hope) am grappling with my love of style and fashion and the growing acknowledgement that most of us own far more than we need.
 Over consumption, paired with bad production processes are wreaking havoc on our planet.
 We have to change how and what we buy and how we practice business.
 Sooner than later, this process will be disruptive on a large scale.
-There might be a lot of losers and shuttered businesses, but there will be winners and exciting, new alternatives.
+There might be a lot of shuttered businesses, but there will also be exciting, new alternatives.
 If that sounds depressing, I thought so at first too.
 But my small part of the solution is this: To concentrate what I cover on TFI so that every story fits at least two of the following categories.

 “Fashions fade, style is eternal.”–YSL.
 A woman with unique, personal style is much more intriguing than a woman dressed in head-to-toe trends.
 Sure, I want to look modern, but it’s more about adapting what works for you, than being sure you ticked off all the boxes from a magazine’s latest runway report.
 In that light, I plan on featuring women who have innate style, their have-forever pieces, shopping tips and advice on how to find your own.
 I believe when you learn to stick to your style, you’re less apt to make impulse purchases you later regret.
 I also admit to slipping up (the “so-and-so looked so good in that leather jacket, maybe if I bought one that’s similar”), but it’s still a worthy endeavor.